Diving doesn't get much better than this! See for yourself why Silfra is one of the world's most unique freshwater sites!

 Pick up starts at 90 minutes before your tour from your Reykjavík accommodation.
 Please note, that the pick up can take up to 30 min.

 You can view the medical form all divers must fill out before going on the tour which is sent by email upon booking.
 If you mark YES on any of the questions in section 1 then you will not be able to participate.
-If you mark YES on any of the questions in section 2 you will need to get this approval form filled out by your Physician.
+If you are over 60 years old, or mark “YES” on any of the questions in section 2 you will need to get this approval form filled out by your Physician.

-Remember it is strongly advised to wait 24hrs after diving to fly.
+It is strongly advised to wait a minimum of 24hrs after diving before flying.